-Phil founded Reverberate in 2007 and has worked in the agriculture and food industries for more than 22 years.
+Phil founded Reverberate in 2007 and has worked in the agriculture and food industries for more than 24 years.
 Phil studied agriculture at Seale-Hayne and has worked for the NFU, ADAS and leading dairy co-operatives.
-As well as extensive knowledge of the agricultural industry, he is a Chartered Practitioner of the Chartered Institute of Public Relations, a P.Agric member of the Institute of Agricultural Management and has completed the General Management Programme and the Business Growth Programme at Cranfield University Business School, the latter as a Worshipful Company of Farmers scholar.
+As well as extensive knowledge of the agricultural industry, he is a Chartered Practitioner of the Chartered Institute of Public Relations, a Professional member of the Institute of Agricultural Management and has completed both the General Management Programme and the Business Growth Programme at Cranfield University Business School, the latter as a Worshipful Company of Farmers scholar.
 He is also a licensed CowSignals® Master trainer and a certified Climate Reality Leader.

 As well as leading the Reverberate business, Phil spends his time working with organisations to develop and implement communication and marketing strategies.
 In reality, this means that he is just as happy out on a farm as he is stood in a boardroom leading a planning session.

 When he's not working, he can be found dreaming about Land Rovers, sailing or walking his border collie with Mel and their children.